Last Updated on April 3, 2022 by Andrew Culture

 The capsule technology is something that Aston has named Ridyon, being a portmanteau of sorts, derived from the 3 types of microphones that the Element takes its cues from.
 The natural sound of a ribbon, punchy bass and rejection of a dynamic and the sensitivity and performance of a condenser.

-On male spoken vocal, the proximity effect really showed itself but the Element produced a lovely warm and rounded ‘made for radio’ sound of a large diaphragm dynamic and by backing off the mic a little the low end was controlled much better.
+On male spoken vocals, the proximity effect really showed itself but the Element produced a lovely warm and rounded ‘made for radio’ sound of a large-diaphragm dynamic and by backing off the mic a little the low end was controlled much better.
 We didn’t have a female voice to try the microphone on, but I would presume that position and the proximity effect could be put to really good use to warm up the lower register without having to resort to EQ.

 The Element of Surprise